RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 ###Automate Everything
 Managing a database of 2,700+ members could be drudgery.
 Fortunately, Meetup.com makes the process easy.
 Meetup handles RSVPs, membership additions and deletions, and reminders.
 Sometimes, the 2-week reminder from Meetup.com reminds the organizers to get a speaker for the next meeting!

 Early in our history, someone suggested that ChicagoRuby should not use Meetup.com because it's written in PHP, and we're a Ruby group.
-We We see things differently.
-We're a Ruby group that's chooses to use the best tool for the job, regardless of the language.
+We see things differently.
+ChicagoRuby is a Ruby group that's chooses to use the best tool for the job, regardless of the language.
 Meetup.com has proven itself useful for eight years and counting.

 ###Be Easy to Find
 To make the group even easier to find, every web site in the ChicagoRuby ecosystem points to all of the other web sites.
 For example, all of the conference sites point to the ChicagoRuby site, and vice versa.
 A new member who finds one part of the ecosystem will find the whole thing.
 People feel welcome when information is easy to find.